mayope/keycloakmigration/docsbuild/content/quickstart/docker.md

 - `ADMIN_PASSWORD` password of user to execute migration

    default: admin

+- `ADMIN_TOTP` totp of user to execute migration

+   default: unset

 - `ADMIN_CLIENT` client to use for admin login

    default: admin-cli